HackBulgaria/Programming101-CSharp/week07/01-Linq-Basics/Readme.md

 Order the result based on CategoryName
 The result must be printed to the console.
-* Create linq query which returns all categories together with their products Create class CategoryWithProduct which should keep the result the class CategoryWithProduct must conrtain the following properties :
+* Create linq query which returns all categories together with their products

+Create class CategoryWithProduct which should keep the result the class CategoryWithProduct must conrtain the following properties :
 CategoryName : string,
 ProductNames : List<string>,
 CategoryId : int

+* Create linq query which selects all orders together with their products and then print it to the screen.

+Together with every product print its category name Sort the result by orderDate.